Welcome to AntennaWeb.org- Introduces AntennaWeb.org and describes its purpose

 television stations and their subchannels that are available at your location.

-This site is co-sponsored by the Consumer Electronics Association (CEA), the preeminent
+This site is co-sponsored by the Consumer Technology Association (CTA), the preeminent

 trade association promoting growth of the U.S. consumer electronics industry, and